-Press the multifunction button on the hearing aid to highlight it in the list when multiple hearing aids are available or to confirm the side to assign to a client.
+With Noahlink Wireless only, press the multifunction button on the hearing aid to highlight it in the list when multiple hearing aids are available or to confirm the side to assign to a client.
 Hearing aids which have been fitted together are identified as a linked pair.